ctdio/marko-redux/README.md

-Because I like `marko` and I like `redux`. `redux` is view layer agnostic, well supported, easy to learn, and easy to test. `react-redux` makes using `redux` easy, it removes the boilerplate and pain of having to pass down stores to all components to that care.
+Because I like `marko` and I like `redux`. `redux` is view layer agnostic, well supported, easy to learn, and easy to test. `react-redux` makes using `redux` easy, it removes the boilerplate and pain of having to pass down your store to all components to that care about it.
 This module aims to do the same for `marko`.

 ### Why not `marko-redux`?